The asymptotics of an eigenfunction-correlation determinant for Dirac-$\delta$ perturbations (Anderson's Orthogonality Catastrophe for Dirac-$\delta$): Representation of the ground-state overlap

 In particular, $\beta_k\neq\alpha_j$ for all $j,k\in \N$.
 Furthermore, the above implies cyclicity of $\phi$.
 Assumption \eqref{determinant:assumption} is not necessary but simplifies notation and computations.
 In the general case one has to consider the restriction to the cyclic subspace generated by the perturbation $\phi$.
-But the application in mind will satisfy the interlacing condition \eqref{determinant:assumption}, therefore, we assume it.
+But our application will satisfy the above interlacing condition, therefore, we assume it.
+Moreover, the eigenvalues satisfy